Paqmind/react-ultimate/README.md

 $ npm run dev     [terminal-2]
 ```

-## Architecture
+## Architecture FAQ

 All React starters / tutorials suffer from being oversimplified.
 They don't show any architecture (the most complex part), only a basic file layouts at their best.
 TodoApps have similar issues: very specific, single page only, unrealistic models (one field),
-no backend, no validation, no users, etc.
-We want to approach this differently – provide application which is close to real-world examples.
+no backend, no validation, no users, etc. We want to approach this differently – provide application

-We also want to test-n-proof Domain Driven architecture (we are bored of models/controllers/views folders
-at the root).
+which is closer to production (not saying enterprise) level.

 ### Flux vs Baobab